RedisAI/RedisAI/docs/intro.md

 Models, like any other Redis and RedisAI data structures, are identified by keys.
 A Model's key is created using the [`AI.MODELSET` command](commands.md#aimodelset) and requires the graph payload serialized as protobuf for input.

-In our examples we'll use one of the graphs that RedisAI uses in its tests, namely 'graph.pb', which can be downloaded from [here](https://github.com/RedisAI/RedisAI/raw/master/test/test_data/graph.pb).
+In our examples, we'll use one of the graphs that RedisAI uses in its tests, namely 'graph.pb', which can be downloaded from [here](https://github.com/RedisAI/RedisAI/raw/master/test/test_data/graph.pb).

 ??? info "Downloading 'graph.pb'"
     Use a web browser or the command line to download 'graph.pb':